-LESLIE: Art in Pennsylvania is on the line working on some storm repair.
+LESLIE: Art in Pennsylvania is on the line with a question about how to replace roof shingles while working on some storm repair.
 Tell us what happened.

 ART: About a month ago, we had a wind storm and it took off three sections of shingles off of the roof.
 And I was able to retrieve them.
 They were, ironically, in pretty good shape.

 But I remember seeing a program on PBS where they were redoing homes down in Florida, in the section where they get a lot of storms down there.
 And I think there is a requirement for the way that shingles are to be installed down there and I’m thinking, if I remember it right – and I didn’t have a chance to see the whole program.
 But on mine, when I took mine off, there was only like three nails in each of these shingles there.
 And I think, if I remember correctly, that down there they were requiring that there be more nails than that used to install shingles.

 TOM: Well, Art, your goal now is to replace roof shingles that you lost.
 And did you save the shingles?
 Were they intact enough to use the actual shingle for the repair?
 Because this way, the color will match.

 ART: Yes.
 Yes, they were; they were in very good shape, yes.